Hoodrat

-"Hoodrat" is a song by the American hip-hop superduo ¥$, composed of rapper Kanye West and singer Ty Dolla Sign from their debut studio album, Vultures 1 (2024).
-The track was recorded in 2023, and was written by the duo themselves, who wrote alongside Malik Jones, Robert Booker, and the song's producers, 88-Keys and Camper, the latter two producing alongside Ye and Ty Dolla Sign.
+"Hoodrat" (stylized in all caps) is a song by the American hip-hop superduo ¥$, composed of rapper Kanye West and singer Ty Dolla Sign from their debut studio album, Vultures 1 (2024).
+It was written and produced by the duo alongside 88-Keys and Camper, who all co-wrote the song with Malik Yusef and TrueFaithWalker.
 It features an excerpt of an interview from Mike Tyson, highlighting West's skill as a leader despite his mental issues.

 Upon its release, The song charted at number 67 on the Billboard Hot 100 and peaked at number 31 on the Hot R&B/Hip-Hop Songs chart, both in the United States.
 The song also made charts in Australia, Canada, Iceland, Lithuania, Poland, Portugal, and the United Kingdom, where the song reached its ultimate peak at number 17 on the UK Independent Singles Chart.
 The song additionally charted at number 81 on Billboard's Global 200 chart.